yago-gdm/oscar-movies-scraper/README.md

 ### Returns:
 - **str**: The original budget of the film.
 If an error occurs during the request, returns `"0"`.

+## `scrape_budgets_concurrently(detail_urls: list[str]) -> list[str]`
+Fetches the budget information concurrently for a list of films from their respective detail pages using multithreading.
+It leverages Python's ThreadPoolExecutor to perform concurrent requests, improving the efficiency of the process when multiple URLs are provided.

+### Parameters:
+- **detail_urls** (`list[str]`): A list of URLs, each pointing to a page with detailed information about a specific film, including its budget.

+### Returns:
+- **list[str]**: A list where each element corresponds to the budget of the film from the respective URL.
+If an error occurs during the scraping process for a specific URL, the corresponding budget in the returned list will be "0".

 ## `clean_year(year: str) -> str`
 Cleans a given year string to extract the 4-digit year.